 Wix is among the best website builders around, surpassing 100 million users in early 2017.
 We tried out the popular builder to see if it’s a serious design tool or just hype.
 In many ways, it seems the answer is the former category, making it a serious contender among the best website builders.

 The free drag-and-drop website builder launched back in 2006.
 While it wasn’t the first tool to handle such a task, it was among the preliminary lineup, allowing users to quickly put up a website without any coding knowledge.

 However, competitors such as SquareSpace (read our SquareSpace review) threatened the position of the company, forcing Wix to completely overhaul its platform.
-With some influencer marketing and whole slew of new templates in hand, Wix came back in full force.
-Read on to see how those changes make it just as special as it was back in 2006.
+With some influencer marketing and a slew of new templates in hand, Wix came back in full force.
+Read on for our full Wix review to see how those changes make it just as special as it was back in 2006.